Tichard/EASA/README.md

 3 - Set your speakers volume to the 3/4

-4 - Run "analysis.m" with Octave GNU software
+4 - Run the software with Octave GNU software

 5 - Observe the response